List of Scooby-Doo characters: The Evil Entity

 The Evil Entity (voiced by Clancy Brown) is an evil Anunnaki who was imprisoned in a crystal sarcophagus buried beneath Crystal Cove by his own kind.
 He came to Earth thousands of years ago during Nibiru, which weakened the barriers between dimensions and allowed him to cross over.
 Unlike the rest of his kind, who seek to help mankind evolve, he desires for destruction.
 His influence causes most of the series' events.
 Professor Pericles eventually frees the Entity before Mystery Inc. destroys him, creating a new timeline free of his influence.

 Introduced in Scoob!

-Brian Crown
+Brian Crown / Blue Falcon

 Brian Crown (voiced by Mark Wahlberg) is the son of Radley Crown/Blue Falcon.

+Dick Dastardly and Muttley

+Dick Dastardly (voiced by Jason Isaacs) is a supervillain who wanted to free his dog Muttley from the Underworld, getting rich in the process.